Art and Design

 KS3

-How Parents and Carers can Help
+How Parents and Carers can Help -

 Encourage your child to talk about their Art lessons at school and discuss your own personal experiences of art together.
 Take up any opportunities to visit galleries and museums to broaden your child’s understanding of art.
-There are frequently documentaries on artists or art history on television these days and sometimes these can be quite surprising, as artists often live quite interesting lives.
+There are frequent documentaries on artists or art history on television these days and sometimes these can be quite surprising, as artists often live quite interesting lives.
 If your child works on any art at home, or brings home anything they have done at school, please celebrate their effort and achievements.

 Links to online resources